-Health Doo cuments Documents To do action Comments Handbook Download, print, and complete the Handbook Renewal date will be Acknowledgeme Acknowledgement form available for download from this set for January 15 th nt requirement.
-Then upload to CastleBranch. and August 1 st of This form states that you read, and understood the policies, each year. procedures and requirements in the CSUCI Nursing , , Program Handbook.
-Faculty Download, print, and complete the Handbook Renewal date will be Handbook Acknowledgement form available for download from this set for September 1 st Acknowledgem requirement.
+Health Documents Documents To do action Comments Handbook Download, print, and complete the Handbook Renewal date will be Acknowledgeme Acknowledgement form available for download from this set for January 15 th nt requirement.
+Then upload to CastleBranch. and August 1 St of This form states that you read, and understood the policies, each year. procedures and requirements in the CSUCI Nursing , Program Handbook.
+Faculty Download, print, and complete the Handbook Renewal date will be Handbook Acknowledgement form available for download from this set for September 1st Acknowledgem requirement.
 Then upload to CastleBranch. of each year. ent (ONLY for This form states that you read, and understood the policies, FACULTY) procedures and requirements in the CSUCI Nursing Program Handbook.
 Also, understand the Faculty/Curriculum/Student Affairs committee may alter policies.
-Acknowledgeme Download, print, and complete the Acknowledgement of Renewal date will be nt of Responsibility form available for download from this Responsibility requirement.
+Acknowledgeme Download, print, and complete the Acknowledgement of Renewal date will be nt of Responsibility form available for download from this set for September 1 St Responsibility requirement.
 Then upload to CastleBranch.
-This form set for September 1 st reopensionity states that you are fully responsible for maintaining Health of each year.
+This form of each year.
+1 toop or load mity states that you are fully responsible for maintaining Health oi eacii year.
 Insurance throughout the Nursing Program in order to have coverage in the case of any injury or accident.
-Physical Submit documentation of your completed physical Renewal date will be Examination examination. set for September 1st The exam must be completed and signed by a medical of each year. professional and be dated within the past 6 month.
-Social Media Download, print, and complete the Social Media form Policy available for download from this requirement.
+Physical Submit documentation of your completed physical Renewal date will be Examination examination. set for September 1st The exam must be completed and signed by a medical of each year. professional and be dated within the past 6 month. • Social Media Download, print, and complete the Social Media form Policy available for download from this requirement.
 Then upload to CastleBranch.
-This form states that you received, and understood the Social Media policy and potential consequences.
-Visual/Audio Download, print, and complete the Visual/Audio Image Image Bologog Form Release form available for download from this requirement.
+This form states that you received, and understood the Social Media policy and \ \( \frac{1}{2} \) \( \frac{1} \) \( \frac{1} \) \( \frac{1}{2} \) \( \frac{1}{2} \ potential consequences.
+Visual/Audio Download, print, and complete the Visual/Audio Image Image Release form available for download from this requirement.
 Release Form Then upload to CastleBranch.

 This form states that California State University system has permission to utilize visual/audio images that may pertain to you or your materials.
 BLS Certification (Basic Life Support) Submit a copy of your current BLS Certification (both sides if necessary).
-The CPR must be one of the following: American Heart Association Healthcare Provider course, or Certification issued in accordance with the AHA Healthcare Provider course.
-It cannot be an online course.
+The CPR must be one of the following: - American Heart Association Healthcare Provider course, or - Certification issued in accordance with the AHA Healthcare Provider course. - It cannot be an online course.
 Renewal date will be set per the expiration date on card.
 Fire Safety Card Submit a copy of your current Fire Safety Card.
 ONLY for Track I Camarillo - This card will prove that you attended a mandatory Fire Class.
 Must be Los Angeles Fire Safety training.
 Renewal date will be set per the expiration date on card.
 Emergency Contact Information Download and complete the Emergency Contact Information form available for download from this requirement.
 Then upload to CastleBranch.
 This information will be extremely important in the event of an accident or medical emergency.
-Renewal date will be set for January 1st, May 1st , and August 1st of each year.
+Renewal date will be set for January 1st, May 1st, and August 1st of each year.
 California RN License Submit a current California RN license or verification of licensure through the state website.
 ONLY for Faculty and Track II (ADN/RN-BSN) (optional for Bridge Student) Renewal date will be set per the expiration date of licensure.